statamic/v2-docs/content/collections/docs/assets.md

 - Ensure your server has Redis installed and running.
 - Set the `cache` key in your container configuration file to the number of seconds a particular folder's contents should be cached.

-## Statamic 2.5 Changes {#statamic-2-5}

-Statamic 2.5 fundamentally changed how the asset system works, for ease of use _and_ for performance reasons.
-If you're coming from an earlier version, here's what you'll want to know:

-- You no longer need to add each asset to a YAML file.
-If the file exists in the folder, it simply exists.
-No syncing necessary.
-- The containers have moved from `site/storage/assets/[id]/container.yaml` to `site/content/assets/[id].yaml`.
-- Instead of a separate `folder.yaml` file to track assets in each subfolder, all additional asset data is held in the container file.
-- You now reference assets in your content with their URLs instead of IDs.
-- Asset IDs _technically_ still exist, but now they are just `[container id]::[path to file]`.
-Not a crazy UUID.
-- Asset IDs are used in your content for private containers.
-- All of the required changes are handled during the upgrade process.
-It's all automatic.

 [glide-tag]: /tags/glide
 [assets-tag]: /tags/assets